← Back to Community

 • Heavy strength.
 Once a week, focused on posterior chain (deadlift variants, single-leg work, glute strength).

 Week 8 race simulation was a 75% effort full HYROX.
 He came in at 95:20.
-We knew where the time was bleeding (the sled push, the lunges) and adjusted Phase 3.
+We knew exactly where the time was bleeding, the sled push and the lunges, and adjusted Phase 3 around it.
+AJ had called both of those stations as the problem in week 3.
+The week 8 data just made it official.

 Phase 3 (weeks 10 to 12): peak and taper